Sundance 2021

 Judas and the Black Messiah

-Judas and the Black Messiah is a powerful look at the fraught relationship between legendary Black Panther party leader Fred Hampton and the FBI informant William O’Neal who would ultimately betray him.
-The film highlights Fred Hampton’s legendary ability to reach out to marginalised communities across racial lines, pointing out that an economically unjust society affects everyone, while also seeking to explain O’Neal’s betrayal.
+Judas and the Black Messiah offers a powerful and unflinching look at the complex relationship between legendary Black Panther Party leader Fred Hampton and FBI informant William O’Neal, the man who would ultimately betray him.
+The film powerfully captures Hampton’s extraordinary ability to unite marginalized communities across racial lines, emphasizing that economic injustice affects all people.
+At the same time, it delves into the motivations and inner conflict behind O’Neal’s betrayal.

 Ailey